A ‘can do’ attitude – ‘apply yourself and you will succeed’

-The 25-storey Cube, which we came to next (left in the photo above), was designed by Birmingham-born Ken Shuttleworth, who designed London’s Gherkin building with Norman Foster.
+The 25-storey Cube (2010), which we came to next (left in the photo above), was designed by Birmingham-born Ken Shuttleworth, who designed London’s Gherkin building with Norman Foster.
 He describes his creative process: “The cladding for me tries to reflect the heavy industries of Birmingham which I remember as a kid, the metal plate works and the car plants – and the inside is very crystalline, all glass; that to me is like the jewellery side of Birmingham, the light bulbs and delicate stuff – it tries to reflect the essence of Birmingham in the building itself.”
-Since the building opened in 2010 it has tended to divide opinion.
-Jones the Planner, a man I tend to trust hugely on the subject, says of it: “This is a typically glitzy show-off building with one side of the cube a gigantic open fretwork at upper levels – made with Adobe Illustrator’s vacuous building tool.”
+Since the building opened it has tended to divide opinion.
+Jones the Planner, a man who always holds a strong view, says of it: “This is a typically glitzy show-off building with one side of the cube a gigantic open fretwork at upper levels – made with Adobe Illustrator’s vacuous building tool.”
 You decide.

 And now we reach the part of the canal where the vast majority of people who walk alongside the water are to be found, along the half mile or so around Gas St Basin, the epicentre of the network; now all beautifully restored, still carrying narrow boats and replete with restaurants and bars every way you look.